CoursesStrategy as a Story (MBA)

 CoursesDoing Business in Asia (MBA), Capstone Project (EMBA), Mastery Forum (EMBA), Pursuing Differentiation (EMBA),

-Ken Kusunoki received his BA and MS from Hitotsubashi University and completed the Doctoral Program at the Graduate School of Commerce, Hitotsubashi University.
+Ken Kusunoki received his BA and MBA from Hitotsubashi University and completed the Doctoral Program at the Hitotsubashi University’s Graduate School of Commerce.
 He has been a faculty member at Hitotsubashi University since 1992, and joined the Graduate School of International Corporate Strategy in 2000.

 Professor Kusunoki specializes in strategy.
-His current research interests include strategy for competitive differentiation through innovation.
-He has conducted consulting and executive seminars, and serve as an adviser to many leading Japanese and global companies.
+He has conducted consulting and executive seminars for many leading Japanese and global companies.